andesbe/DagenAtIfi/README.md

 :set autoread

 in vim for the leaderboard txt file.
 This is to ensure that it updates when the startup.py script pushes changes.

+### TODO

+Create a try/except that loops if anything other than an int is input into startup.py